South Carolina, Stanford still Nos. 1-2 in women's AP Top 25

 The Cardinal stayed at No. 2 because of their strong showing against the Gamecocks.
 Louisville, Arizona and North Carolina State held their spots in the top five.
 In fact, the top 12 teams in the poll remained the same from the previous week.

 Teams now turn their attention to conference play.
 The Wildcats have been off since Dec.
-17 because of COVID-19 issues within the program and will open Pac-12 play against Southern California on Friday.
-Arizona’s game against UCLA scheduled for Sunday was postponed because the Bruins have their own coronavirus problems.
+17 because of COVID-19 issues within the program.
+They were slated to open up Pac-12 play against Southern California on Friday, but that game was wiped out Monday because of virus issues at USC.
+Arizona’s game against UCLA scheduled for Sunday had already been postponed because the Bruins have their own coronavirus problems.

+Arizona’s next chance to play as of now is Jan.
+7 against Washington State.

 The Big Ten has two tantalizing matchups this weekend, with No. 25 Ohio State visiting ninth-ranked Michigan on Friday.
 No. 6 Maryland travels to No. 8 Indiana in a key early season showdown on Sunday.